verbb/formie/README.md

 - Multiple options to control how forms submit.
 Show a success message, redirect to an entry, or stay on the same page.
 - Switch form submissions to be page-reload (POST), or async (Ajax).
 - Spam protection - Fight spam with our in-built keyword blocking and submission behaviour control.
-- Integrations API - Captchas for the moment, with more on their way.
+- Integrations API - Captchas, Address Providers, Elements, Email Marketing, CRM, Webhooks, Miscellanous.
-- Captchas - reCAPTCHA (v2 and v3), duplicate, honeypot and Javascript.
 - Migrate from Solspace Freeform or Sprout forms with our handy migration assistants.

 ### Fields